OfficeDev/open-xml-docs/docs/word/how-to-extract-styles-from-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: 20258c39-9411-41f2-8463-e94a4b0fa326
-title: 'How to: Extract styles from a word processing document (Open XML SDK)'
+title: 'How to: Extract styles from a word processing document'
 description: 'Learn how to extract styles from a word processing document using the Open XML SDK.' ms.suite: office